Fruit Basket for Kids

 Fruit Displays for Kids

-These inventive ideas should get your creative juices flowing.
+Get your creative juices flowing with these inventive ideas.
 Then, you can begin carving up adorable fruit characters for your kids.
 The fruit is such a colorful and fun way to get kids to eat healthily.

 My kids ask me, "What fruit animals are you going to make for the party, mom?"